Table of Contents

 V. Metric Calculation

-Based on benchmark results, we calculate three metrics for each model in each domain:
+Based on benchmark results, we calculate the following metrics for each model in each domain:

-• Capability Score CC: The weighted average score of the model across various capability benchmarks.
+- Capability Score : The weighted average score of the model across various capability benchmarks.
 The higher the score, the stronger the model's capability and the higher the risk of misuse or loss-of-control.
 Score range: 0-100.

 The Risk Index calculation formula is: